element-hq/element-android/docs/notifications.md

 If the devices is not plugged and stays IDLE for a certain amount of time, radio (mobile connectivity) and CPU can/will be turned off.

-For an application like riot X, where users can receive important information at anytime, the best option is to rely on a push system (Google's Firebase Message a.k.a FCM).
+For an application like RiotX, where users can receive important information at anytime, the best option is to rely on a push system (Google's Firebase Message a.k.a FCM).
 FCM high priority push can wake up the device and whitelist an application to perform background task (for a limited but unspecified amount of time).

 Notice that this is still evolving, and in future versions application that has been 'background restricted' by users won't be able to wake up even when a high priority push is received.
 Also high priority notifications could be rate limited (not defined anywhere)